hdShang/arxiv-daily/docs/cs-LG/2025-09-05/papers/250905542v2-dreamprm-15-unlocking-the-potential-of-each-instance-for-multimodal-.md

 ---
 layout: default
-title: DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training
+title: "DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training"
 ---

 # DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training